sara-sabr/ITStrategy/_posts/en/2021-08-20-micro-acquisition-pilot-update2.md

 When we didn't get a lot of followers on our [Twitter account](https://twitter.com/microbuysgc), we did some testing and realized 2 things:

-1. It wasn't clear what information would be found by following the Twitter account and
+1. It wasn't clear what information would be found by following the Twitter account; and
-2. A lot of our target audience is not on Twitter
+2. A lot of our target audience is not on Twitter.

 We now have a mailing list that anyone can subscribe to.
 Through the [mailing list](https://forms-formulaires.alpha.canada.ca/id/36) (and Twitter) we will be sharing when new opportunities are posted and/or updated.
 We also updated the text on the opportunities page to be more clear what information is available via the Twitter account and mailing list.